Joint Media Release: The Hon Christian Porter, Minister for Social Services with Senator, the Hon George Brandis, Attorney-General

 - the Intensive Family Support Service.

-More information about how survivors can access assistance through the Royal Commission support services is available at www.childabuseroyalcommission.gov.au/support-services.
+Find out how survivors can access assistance through the Royal Commission support services.